| |

 elaborate, efficient, ongoing & powerful auto-suggestion introduced,

-maintained and adjusted, until emptiness is understood & discovered.
-All
+maintained and adjusted, until emptiness is understood & directly

 "He must so to speak throw away the ladder, after he